The collection of objects and documents in the Park's cultural collection and is sub-divided into archeology and history.

-George and Edna Rapuzzi Collection
+Photo courtesy of the George and Edna Rapuzzi Collection

 The history collection includes objects relating to the history of the Park and its many properties.
 About 1.8% or 4,783 artifacts in the Park's collection are classified as historic.
 Architectural fragments collected during restoration work account for 500 objects.
 Historic furnishings associated with Park-owned historic structures and transportation objects relating to the building and running White Pass & Yukon Route railroad are also included in our history collection.